danacassidy/wuft_project/README.md

 ##### This project is hosted on a heroku site but is paired with a written story published by WUFT.
 Please contact danacassidy1@gmail.com for further questions about implementation if republishing the primary story and this project in your news outlet.

-TLDR; This is a full-stack application that relies on flask to generate a 3D "scrollytelling" map and postgresql interactive database.
+TLDR; This is a full-stack application that relies on flask to generate a 3D "scrollytelling" map and PostgreSQL interactive database.

 ## Primary technologies used:
  - "Scrollytelling" 3D map template from Mapbox: https://demos.mapbox.com/scrollytelling/
  - Flask/Jinja
- - Postgresql and Sqlite
+ - PostgreSQL and SQLite
- - JQuery and intersection obsever
+ - jQuery and intersection obsever
  - Heroku
  - Python address parsing library
  - A little bit of bootstrap